If you’re a Veteran then you’ve probably heard about VA home loans.

 If you have a credit score below 580 it’s highly recommended that you improve your credit score before applying.

-- 620 or higher credit score (Some lenders work with a 580 score)
+- 620 or higher credit score (Some lenders have bad credit VA loans with a 580 score or lower)

 - No more than one late payment in the past 12 months

 - No bankruptcies, foreclosures, or short sales in the past 36 months

 - No mortgage rates in the past 6 months

 Basic VA Service Requirements: